choria-io/website/blog/content/post/2021/02/03/february_releases.md

  * Support data providers in the `-S` compound queries.
 Ship `choria`, `scout` and `config_item` data providers
  * Support all new discovery features in Ruby by invoking the `choria discover` command for discovery

-This is a huge list of improvements, discovery in Choria is now better than it's ever been and our `external` discovery method is the first offline method to support compound queries.
+This is a huge list of improvements, discovery in Choria is now better than it's ever been and our `inventory` discovery method is the first offline method to support compound queries.
 We'll post followup blog posts with details on some of these, meanwhile the new documentation covers everything.

 ### Inventory Discovery